The German October: The missed revolution of 1923

 30 October 2008

-The following article, presented in three parts, is based on a lecture given in the summer of 2007.
-Part two will be posted Friday, October 31.
+The following article is based on a lecture delivered in the summer of 2007.

 In 1923 an extremely favourable revolutionary situation developed in Germany.
 The German Communist Party (KPD), in close collaboration with the Communist International (Comintern), prepared an insurrection—and then cancelled it at the last minute, on October 21.
 Trotsky later spoke of “a classic demonstration of how it is possible to miss a perfectly exceptional revolutionary situation of world-historic importance.”